TutorialsNov 3, 20217 min read

-Not everyone on a project visits the CI/CD system, but they may need to know when the build process fails or is successful.
+Not everyone on a project manages the CI/CD system, but they may need to know when the build process fails or is successful.
 This is where a proper handshake between CI/CD systems and project management tools such as Jira shines.

 Jira is well known and used by many, if not most, software development teams as a project management software for tracking issues, managing Scrum and Agile projects, and more.